rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 #### @throw

-Add an [@throw](http://www.doxygen.nl/manual/commands.html#cmdthrow) comment line in the comment block for each exception that the function may throw.
+Add an [@throw](http://www.doxygen.nl/manual/commands.html#cmdthrow) comment line in the doxygen block for each exception that the function may throw.
 You only need to include exceptions thrown by the function itself.
 If the function calls another function that may throw an exception, you do not need to document those exceptions here.

-Include the name of the exception without tick marks so doxygen can add reference links correctly.
+Include the name of the exception without backtick marks so doxygen can add reference links correctly.

 ```c++
  *